+About halfway between Dresden and Berlin, far away from the restless city turmoil, lies Gosda, a small, sleepy, idyllic village in a rural area of Calauer, Switzerland.
 In 1990, André von Martens acquired a homestead in this tranquil spot, where he now lives with his family.
-Here, over time, he created his own home and a perfect place to create his ceramics.
+Here, over time, he created his own home and his studio to create his ceramics.